Volary: Sights

 The main landmark of the town is the Church of Saint Catherine.
-It was built in 1669–1690 on the site of a late Gothic church.
+It was built in 1669–1690, on the site of a late Gothic church.
 From the previous church remained a small portal under the tower.
 During the 18th century, the church was repeatedly severely damaged by fires caused by lightning strikes.
 Today's appearance of the building is a result of the reconstructions in 1757 and 1863.

 The most valuable buildings of the town include preserved unique old wooden houses of the Alpine style.
-They are timbered or half-timbered houses with an attic room, a carved porch in a suspended gable and a gabled roof.
+They are timbered and half-timbered houses with an attic room, a carved porch in a suspended gable and a gabled roof.
 There is also the Volary Museum in one of these timbered houses.
 The area is protected as a village monument reservation.

 On the special cemetery of victims of the death march there is the Memorial of Victims of the Death March.